CMakousky/Tech-Quiz-CM/README.md

 ## Installation

 Run the "npm install" script for Node Package Manager to download all of the required dependancy files.
 Configure the .env file for your system specifications.
-Run the "npm run build" script to transpile the typescript code into javascript.
-Execute the "npm run seed" script to seed the MongoDB NoSQL database.
+Execute the "npm run build" script to transpile the typescript code into javascript.
+Seed the MongoDB NoSQL database with the "npm run seed" script.

 ## Usage

-Execute the "npm run start:dev" script to start the server.
+Execute the "npm run start" script to start the server.
 Follow the on-screen prompts to test your tech knowledge.

 ## Contributing